-Première of Swan Lake, Lev Ivanov’s act II; ballet; assignment scenery and costumes; choreography and staging Laurel Martyn; Ballet Guild; Ballet Guild Studio Theatre, Melbourne.
+Première of Swan Lake, Lev Ivanov’s act II; ballet; assignment sets and costumes; choreography and staging Laurel Martyn; Ballet Guild; Ballet Guild Studio Theatre, Melbourne.
 The design assignment constitutes Barry Kay’s first commission from Laurel Martyn’s Ballet Guild.14

-Première of Maldición or The Spell; ballet; part of a triple bill; assignment scenery and costumes; choreography Alison Lee; Ballet Guild; Ballet Guild Studio Theatre, Melbourne; season 3-18 July 1954; eight performances. – The critic Geoffrey Hutton, writing in The Age, notes: “The most memorable is Barry Kay’s shadowy ornate décor, toning well with Ravel’s music and literary suggestions of witchcraft in old Spain.”
+Première of Maldición or The Spell; ballet; part of a triple bill; assignment sets and costumes; choreography Alison Lee; Ballet Guild; Ballet Guild Studio Theatre, Melbourne; season 3-18 July 1954; eight performances. – The critic Geoffrey Hutton, writing in The Age, notes: “The most memorable is Barry Kay’s shadowy ornate décor, toning well with Ravel’s music and literary suggestions of witchcraft in old Spain.”

 November – December